ruchany13/IuseArchbtw/readme.md

-# Linux Scripts and Some Useful Information
+# Introduction

-There is some scripts and information about Linux especially Arch Linux.
+**Hello World!** There is some scripts and information about Linux especially Arch Linux.
-Bu proje ne anlatır ?
-- Firstly, you can install Arch Linux (https://archlinux.org/download/)
-- Secondly, you create a usb boot.
-- You can use ArchWiki(https://wiki.archlinux.org/title/installation_guide) or any install script like(https://github.com/classy-giraffe/easy-arch).
-I'll create a guide and script.

-## NewArch.sh
+ - ***NewArch.sh***:
 You can use this script after install a new Arch Linux.
+There is somu usefull application and necessary things.
+Script include:
+    - Xfce4
-Script include xfce4 downloading and settings , neofetch, gedit downloading.
+    - neofetch, gedit
-    You must root